 “Preplanning across the total project was essential, right down to the special 30mpa mountain concrete mix.”

 The building provides a range of guest services, from rentals, ticketing and downstairs retail, to a third-level three-sided wraparound heated deck which features an open fire, dining area, bar and expansive views across Coronet Peak and the Southern Alps.
-It was a “complex building” which needed to handle 3500 people a day during the ski season, with restaurants, kitchens, a “sophisticated” mechanical plant, ski collection stations, shops, open dining spaces and large full-height double glass windows.
+It was a ‘complex building’ which needed to handle 3500 people a day during the ski season, with restaurants, kitchens, a ‘sophisticated’ mechanical plant, ski collection stations, shops, open dining spaces and large full-height double glass windows.

 One thing that made it all work so well, was the cooperation between Arrow’s and NZSki’s teams, said Paul Anderson, CEO of NZSki.
 “They quickly realised the only way they were going to get there was to work closely together.
 My team with their knowledge of the environment, the hazards and the infrastructure that surrounds the building and Arrow’s with their expertise in construction…it was a very can-do team.”

-Awards spokesman Greg Pritchard said the team behind the building embodied the pinnacle of what the awards represented — the unstinting teamwork and collaboration which went into creating New Zealand’s top commercial buildings.
+Awards spokesperson Greg Pritchard says the team behind the Remarkables Base Building embodies the pinnacle of what the Awards represent – the end-to-end teamwork and collaboration that goes into creating New Zealand’s top commercial buildings.
 Read more from the judges…

 Congratulations to all involved for a such a well-deserved achievement!